Debit Card Thief Caught Thanks To Video Surveillance

 The suspect was later identified with the help of video surveillance from the transaction locations.
 Police found the suspect at his home where he was arrested for theft and use of a stolen debit card.

-While speaking with the male, police also noted a strong odour of marihuana on his breath.
-Police quickly learned he was in possession of a small amount of marihuana.
+While speaking with the male, police also noted a strong odour of marijuana on his breath.
+Police quickly learned he was in possession of a small amount of marijuana.

-The male was then advised he was also under arrest for possession of marihuana.
+The male was then advised he was also under arrest for possession of marijuana.
 The accused was transported to the Winkler Police Service and later released on a Promise to Appear.

 Below is the Winkler Police Report for November 27 - December 3: